kapysh/polytables2/README.md

 # polytables2

-create collapsible table columns like so:
+create collapsible table columns like this:

 ```
 $('#table_id').polytables2({